 The portion of deals involving specialty distributors has also continued to increase year over year, contributing 26.0% of total deals in 2022 compared to 22.8% in 2021.
 As more and more traditional retail brokers continue to establish and expand specialty practices, we anticipate this trend to continue.

-Strong deal activity from the marketplace’s most active acquirers has remained constant to begin 2022.
-Ten buyers accounted for 53.7% of all announced transactions observed, while the top three account for 22.8% of the 123 total transactions.
+Strong deal activity from the M&A marketplace’s most active acquirers has remained constant to begin 2022.
+Ten buyers accounted for 53.7% of all announced transactions observed, while the top three accounted for 22.8% of the 123 total transactions.

 - March 1: Hub International Limited and Bold Penguin announced an agreement to acquire Insureon Holdings.
 Insureon is a digital insurance agency that delivers small-business insurance through its online marketplace.
 As a part of the transaction, Hub acquires Insureon’s digital insurance agency and brand, while Bold Penguin acquires its technology platform.